RyanChessell/My-Coding-Journey/README.md

 Each folder contains:
 - The original question image
-- My solution in code
+- My solution to the problem
-- A reflection note
+- A quick reflection summary of my work

 ## 📸 Follow Along